 Under the Terumo Agreement, we were initially eligible for certain milestone payments in the amount of \$65 million from Terumo upon completion of certain minimum enrollments in clinical studies, making certain filings and submissions, and obtaining certain regulatory approvals and certifications, and are also eligible to earn royalties on future sales by Terumo based on royalty rates ranging from 10 - 15%.
 Of these milestone payments, \$35 million relate to achieving certain milestones by specified target achievement dates.
-As of the date of this filing, we have already passed the target achievement dates for two \$5 million milestone payments, in each case, without achieving the related milestones.
+As of the date of this Quarterly Report on Form 10-Q, we have already passed the target achievement dates for two \$5 million milestone payments, in each case, without achieving the related milestones.
 In addition, due to delays in our Virtue SAB program resulting from the COVID-19 pandemic, supply chain issues and unexpected regulatory delays and requirements, including increased testing and other activities related to chemistry, manufacturing, and control, increased nonclinical and good laboratory practice preclinical data requirements, including biocompatibility, as well as a requirement to repeat good laboratory practice preclinical studies already performed based on changes to source of component materials and a change in manufacturing site, that caused us to amend our original project plan, we are unlikely to be able to complete the remaining time-based milestones by the specified target achievement dates to earn the remaining \$25 million in time-based milestone payments pursuant to the Terumo Agreement.
 Further, Terumo has the right to terminate the agreement, or certain of its obligations thereunder, if certain milestones are not achieved.
-Although we are currently negotiating with Terumo mutually agreeable adjustments to certain target achievement dates to reflect the regulatory and pandemic-related delays, there is no assurance as to the outcome of these negotiations with respect to any potential modifications to the milestone target achievement dates.
-In addition, we will manufacture, or have manufactured, SirolimusEFR and have exclusive rights to sell it on a per unit basis to Terumo for use in the Virtue SAB product, and Terumo may also request other services from us from time to time.